Melanoma Treatment

 For melanoma that is not likely to spread to other parts of the body or recur, more tests may not be needed.
 For melanoma that is likely to spread to other parts of the body or recur, the following tests and procedures may be done after surgery to remove the melanoma:

-- Lymph node mapping and sentinel lymph node biopsy: The removal of the sentinel lymph node during surgery.
+• Lymph node mapping and sentinel lymph node biopsy includes the removal of the sentinel lymph node during surgery.
 The sentinel lymph node is the first lymph node in a group of lymph nodes to receive lymphatic drainage from the primary tumor.
 It is the first lymph node the cancer is likely to spread to from the primary tumor.
-A radioactive substance and/or blue dye is injected near the tumor.
+A radioactive substance or blue dye is injected near the tumor.
 The substance or dye flows through the lymph ducts to the lymph nodes.
 The first lymph node to receive the substance or dye is removed.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are not found, it may not be necessary to remove more lymph nodes.
 Sometimes, a sentinel lymph node is found in more than one group of nodes.

-- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body taken from different angles.
+• CT scan (CAT scan) is a procedure that makes a series of detailed pictures of areas inside the body taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 For melanoma, pictures may be taken of the neck, chest, abdomen, and pelvis.

-- MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the brain.
+• MRI (magnetic resonance imaging) with gadolinium is a procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body, such as the brain.
 A substance called gadolinium is injected into a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-- Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues, such as lymph nodes, or organs and make echoes.
+• Ultrasound exam is a procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues, such as lymph nodes, or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 The picture can be printed to be looked at later.

-- Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
+• Blood chemistry studies is a procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 For melanoma, the blood is checked for an enzyme called lactate dehydrogenase (LDH).
-High LDH levels may predict a poor response to treatment in patients with metastatic disease.
+High LDH levels may predict a poor response to treatment in people with metastatic disease.

 The results of these tests are viewed together with the results of the tumor biopsy to find out the stage of the melanoma.